AxisCommunications/docker-acap/README.md

 ### Using an SD card as storage

-An SD card might be necessary to run the Docker ACAP application correctly.
+An SD card might be necessary to run the application correctly.
 Docker containers and docker images can be quite large, and putting them on an SD card gives more freedom in how many and how large images can be stored.
 Switching between storage on the SD card or internal storage is done by toggling the "SD